Communication and Culture (COMC)

 Attributes: CCMS, JOUR.

-Our use of language forms the basis of communication, whether the intent is to report or represent, persuade or promote, inform, instruct, or influence.
-Words and symbols serve as tools for thought and guides for action in communication to the public, within organizations, and among individuals.
-Understanding how we evaluate and respond to messages and information is essential to effective strategic communication.
-This course emphasizes pragmatic strategies for avoiding misevaluation and misunderstanding, resolving conflict, improving clarity of communication, and framing ideas and arguments, through analysis of the role of language and other codes in professional and personal environments.
+In this course, we examine how we use words and symbols as tools for thought and guides for action, and how the structures of language and symbolic communication relate to the structures of consciousness and culture.
+We analyze the role of language in understanding our world, constructing reality, and evaluating messages and information.
+Pragmatic strategies for avoiding misevaluation and misunderstanding, resolving conflict, and improving clarity of communication through awareness of language habits in interpersonal, organizational, and mediated contexts are emphasized.
 Note: Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

 Attributes: CCMS, LING.